 Tulip Poplar (Liriodendron tulipifera)

 A majestic Tree Zones 4-9, the tulip poplar helps tiger swallowtail caterpillars and provides nectar-rich flowers to adult butterflies.
-Its tall height and distinctive tulip-shaped flowers make it a great plant for big spaces.
+Its height and distinctive tulip-shaped flowers make it a great plant for big spaces.

 Pawpaw (Asimina triloba)